hardhats/vista-install-docs/New/InitializeVistA.rst

 Downloading CPRS and Running It
 -------------------------------
-The next part is laborious and tedious: finding the correct vesion of CPRS to run on your FOIA instance.
+The next part is laborious and tedious: finding the correct version of CPRS to run on your FOIA instance.
 The first thing is that you need to go into Fileman, and find out what the version of CPRS you need to use is: